-The 3D bioprinting technology was modified for the construction the liver-like microstructure, exploiting 3D bioprinting of hepatoma cells and gelatin methacryloyl hydrogel Bhise et al[98].
-The engineered hepatic constructs were still functional after 30 d as assessed the production and release of albumin, alpha-1 antitrypsin, transferrin, and ceruloplasmin.
-Immunostaining of the hepatocyte markers was also performed in order to validate the liver functions, including cytokeratin 18 (CK18), MRP2, and ZO-1.
-Besides, the treatment of acetaminophen instigated an adverse response in the engineered hepatic-like structure, providing a proof-of-concept of using of this artificial liver for toxicity assessment.
-Bioprinting strategy was used to printed human umbilical vein endothelial cells (HUVECs)-laden bioink (mainly alginate and gelatin) to fabricate a multi-layered microfibrous construct[99].
-The bioprinted HUVECs translocated to the periphery and formed a layer of endothelial cells.
-This 3D endothelial structure was co-cultured with human iPSC-derived CMs, fabricating the well-aligned myocardium that could contract in a spontaneous and synchronous manner.
+The 3D bioprinting technology was modified for the construction of the liver-like microstructure, exploiting 3D bioprinting of hepatoma cells and gelatin methacryloyl hydrogel[98].
+The engineered hepatic constructs were still functional after 30 d as assessed by the production and release of albumin, alpha-1 antitrypsin, transferrin, and ceruloplasmin.
+Immunostaining of the hepatocyte markers was also performed in order to validate the liver functions, including cytokeratin 18, MRP2, and ZO-1.
+The treatment of acetaminophen instigated an adverse response in the engineered hepatic-like structure, providing a proof-of-concept of using this artificial liver for toxicity assessment.

+The bioprinting strategy was used to print human umbilical vein endothelial cells-laden bio-ink (mainly alginate and gelatin) to fabricate a multi-layered microfibrous construct[99].
+The bioprinted human umbilical vein endothelial cells translocated to the periphery and formed a layer of endothelial cells.
+This 3D endothelial structure was cocultured with human iPSC-derived CMs, fabricating the well-aligned myocardium that could contract in a spontaneous and synchronous manner.
 These 3D myocardial organoids were then processed into microfluidic perfusion bioreactors in order to develop an endothelial-myocardium chip that was used for the assessment of cardiovascular toxicity.
 This highlighted the progress of human stem cell technology for cardiovascular disease modeling and testing of relevant drugs.

-Another example of 3D culture and stem cell differentiation was presented by 3D hydrogel, which could promote the differentiation of human iPSCs into functional hepatocytes.
+Another example of 3D culture and stem cell differentiation was presented in a 3D hydrogel, which could promote the differentiation of human iPSCs into functional hepatocytes.
 The 3D conditions for hepatic differentiation of human iPSCs induced the expression of liver markers, hepatocyte maturation, and metabolic levels.
-The derivation of hepatocyte-like cells from human iPSCs provided a fundamental for an artificial human liver, toxicity screening, and hepatocyte transplantation[100].
-Besides, hydrogels encapsulation could generate the 3D neural tissues by co-culturing neuronal and astrocytic cells Tekin et al[101].
+The derivation of hepatocyte-like cells from human iPSCs provided a foundation for an artificial human liver, toxicity screening, and hepatocyte transplantation[100].
+Hydrogel encapsulation could generate the 3D neural tissues by coculturing neuronal and astrocytic cells[101].
 The transcriptomic profiles proposed that hydrogels could tune the expression patterns of the 3D brain organoids, correlating with those of specific brain regions and developmental stages.